ron-nieb/Phase-1-Independent-Project/readme.md

 # PhotoHub
-PhotoHub is a web page that allows users to search and view photos.
-The page includes a navbar with links to different sections of the page and a search form for finding photos.
+PhotoHub is a web page that allows users to search and view wallpapers.
+The page includes a navbar with links to different sections of the page and a search form for finding wallpapers.

 ## Usage
 Open the index.html file in a web browser to view the page.